-The following Share Incentives guidance note Produced in partnership with Stephen Diosi of Mishcon de Reya LLP provides comprehensive and up to date legal information covering:
+The following Share Incentives practice note produced in partnership with Stephen Diosi of Mishcon de Reya provides comprehensive and up to date legal information covering:

 A limited liability company (LLC) is a legal form of business organisation in US.